 Perkins will hold its first-ever virtual graduation to celeberate the graduates and their accomplishments.
 Follow Perkins on social channels for pictures of the graduates and for graduation highlights.

 Visitors and volunteers

 No visitors are currently allowed into campus buildings; our campus and its recreational areas (the playground and track) are closed until further notice.

 Are volunteers allowed on campus?

-For the safety of our volunteer and on-campus populations, effective March 10, 2020, we have suspended the use of volunteers on campus through June 29, 2020.
-Reducing the density of the campus population is a public health measure intended not only to protect our students but to reduce risk for those of us who remain here, including our dedicated staff.
+For the safety of our volunteer and on-campus populations, we suspended the use of volunteers on campus.
 Volunteers will be notified when we believe it is appropriate to resume having volunteers working with students once again.